sithmel/json-key-value/README.md

 ## About the ordering

 Streaming JSON requires the "path, value" pairs to be emitted in **depth first** order of paths otherwise the resulting JSON will be malformed.
-This is the order in which data are stored in JSON.
+This is the normal order in which data are stored in JSON.
 Alternatively, it also works if the paths are sorted comparing object keys in lexicographic order and array indexes from the smallest to the biggest.
 In this case, the structure will be respected, but not necessarily the order the keys presents in the original JSON (ES2015 standard introduced the concept of key ordering, but it is not respected here).

 ## JSONParser

 JSONParser is a [rfc8259](https://datatracker.ietf.org/doc/html/rfc8259) compliant parser, designed to work with an iterable or asyncIterable of strings.
-Decoding from buffer is not provided, leaving that to different buffer implementation ([node buffers](https://nodejs.org/api/buffer.html) of [web streams](https://nodejs.org/api/webstreams.html))
+String decoding from buffer is not provided, leaving that to different buffer implementations ([node buffers](https://nodejs.org/api/buffer.html) of [web streams](https://nodejs.org/api/webstreams.html)).
+See the [examples](#examples) below!

 ```js
 const parser = new JSONParser()